-- 1. Prepare a selection of pictures of people, places, objects, sports and activities.
-These could be either printed out, or on the computer and projected. - 2.
-Make copies of Worksheets 1, 2 & 3 (enough for one per group).
-Worksheet 1 can be shown on the board instead.
+- 1. Prepare a selection of pictures containing people, places, objects, sports and activities.
+These could either be printed out or displayed on the computer/interactive whiteboard. - 2.
+Make copies of worksheets 1 and 2 (enough for one per group).
+Alternatively, Worksheet 1 can be shown on the board instead.